Popular for festival and club wear, this body glitter is praised for its long-wear formula.

 This cosmetic-grade glitter dust is a popular choice for theater use given its high-impact shine.

 Can be used on hair, face, or body for a shimmering effect.
 Comes with mini mixing liquid to create a metallic opaque color.
 Lightweight and easy to apply, either with fingertips or brushes.

 Some say it doesn't appear holographic, and instead, it's more of a fine silver glitter.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Whether you’re headed to a holiday party, music festival, or other special event, some occasions require a seriously glammed up look, and if you want to stand out, strategically placed body glitter can definitely do the trick.
+Whether you’re headed to a holiday party, music festival, or another special event, some occasions require a seriously glammed-up look, and if you want to stand out, strategically placed body glitter can definitely do the trick.

 Unlike craft glitter, cosmetic-grade glitter is made of nontoxic plastic that isn’t harmful if accidentally ingested.
 More importantly, cosmetic-grade glitter is more finely milled than craft glitter, and its edges are rounded, which reduces the risk of scratching the skin or eyes.
 Getting craft glitter in your eyes can do significant damage and may even impair your vision.